convergephp/documentations/v1/framework/01-overview.md

 ### Multi-Module Support

 Converge lets you write fully separate, styled logic documentation for multiple packages or software projects within the same Laravel application.
-This is achieved using the [module](/modules) system, allowing you to:
+This is achieved using the [module](/docs/modules/module-provider)system, allowing you to:

 - Create distinct modules for different projects.
 - Maintain a unified system while keeping each project isolated.